-The AEP is a three-year initiative that will create sustainable job opportunities across the Commonwealth and save approximately $43 million annually through the conservation of energy and water.
-The AEP will be executed in conjunction with other energy conservation and facility management initiatives across the Commonwealth and will provide access and opportunities for small, minority, and women-owned businesses.
+It is estimated that the AEP will create sustainable job opportunities across the Commonwealth and save approximately $43 million annually through the conservation of energy and water.

 • To expand the energy program to touch/green every site over three years while meeting long-term E.O.
 484 targets.

 • To communicate effectively with employees and the public in order to inform and encourage participation in the AEP.

 • To ensure that the Commonwealth maintains its top national energy efficiency ranking (as cited by the American Council for an Energy Efficient Economy) through implementation of innovative and economical energy solutions.

 • To employ continuous commissioning (a process that involves facility staff in regular review of equipment performance and calibration) to improve facility operation & maintenance.

 • To create sustainable job opportunities across the Commonwealth as a result of this initiative.

 What if I have questions?

 Contact the AEP management team.
 We want to hear from you and are happy to provide information on the AEP and DCAMM’s energy efforts!